Upcoming Performances

 Zoë Chessa, Graduate Student Recital

 In this degree recital for the M.M.
-Historical Performance in Voice, Zoë will be presenting a program of early music from composers such as Lassus, J.S.
-Bach, Carson Cooman, Handel, Caccini, d’India, Ferrari, and Rameau.
+Historical Performance in Voice, Zoë will be presenting a program of early music from composers such as Orlando Lassus, J.S.
+Bach, Carson Cooman, Giulo Caccini, Sigismondo d’India, Barbara Strozzi, and Benedetto Ferrari.
 Featuring musicians from the Baltimore Baroque Band.

 November 16, 2025